 The Board has adopted Corporate Governance Guidelines (Guidelines) that, along with the Amended and Restated Certificate of Incorporation, as amended, the Fifth Amended and Restated By-Laws (Bylaws) and the charters of the committees of the Board (Committees), provide the framework for the governance of the Company.
 The Board's Governance and Nominating Committee is responsible for periodically reviewing the Guidelines and recommending any proposed changes to the Board for approval.
-The Guidelines are available on the Governance section of the Company's investor relations website at https://investors.nrg.com, along with the charters of all of the Committees and the Company's Code of Conduct.
-The Guidelines, the charters of all of the Committees and the Code of Conduct are also available in print to any stockholder upon request.
+The Guidelines are available on the Governance section of the Company's investor relations website at https://investors.nrg.com, along with the charters of all of the Company's Code of Conduct.
+The Guidelines, the charters of all of the Committees and the Company's Code of Conduct.
+The Guidelines, the charters of all of the Normittees are available in print to any stockholder upon request.
 Stockholders who desire to receive such items in print may request them from the Company's Corporate Secretary by writing to NRG Energy, Inc., 804 Carnegie Center, Princeton, New Jersey 08540.